wslyvh/ctor/README.md

 ## License

-Ctor is released under the GNU General Public License.
+Ctor is released under the Apache License 2.0.
 See [LICENSE](LICENSE).